-We have a specialist paid staff of eight part time employees.
+We have a specialist paid staff of part time employees.

 Our Management Committee are all volunteers and we greatly value the dedication and expertise they bring to the governance of the organisation.